A local heritage project covering Masham and Mashamshire, North Yorkshire

 The documents are not held at the Library and have to be retrieved from archive.
 This takes time and is dependent on workload.

-Masham Community Office may be willing to scan retrieved documents with a suggested donation.
+Masham Community Office may be willing to scan retrieved documents with a cost for scanning.

 It is worth noting that the majority of personal probate documents and wills are publicly available via the National Archive.